Mumbai: Teen cricketer ducks death, bounces back to normal life

-Brijesh Sahani, 16, says he is aching to get back to playing cricket and is not afraid of practising at the same ground where the arrow had struck him; doctors credit his willpower for his miraculous recovery and say he will be discharged today
+Brijesh Sahani, 16, says he is aching to get back to playing cricket and is not afraid of practising at the same ground where the arrow had struck him; doctors credit his willpower for his miraculous recovery

 At 16, Brijesh Sahani has a way of keeping calm in the face of adversity that would be the envy of people four times his age.
 For, just a little more than a fortnight after an arrow pierced his brain, the teenager is dismissing the incident as a ‘small’ one and says he can’t wait to return to the same cricket ground where disaster had struck him.